Giving Art Value.

 Have you listened to the Jen Cloher album?
 There’s one song where she's like ‘most critics are pussies who just wanna look cool’.
 I understand why you would think something like that, but that’s upsetting because a good writer will add value to art.
 If we reduce art to Spotify metrics and sales numbers, what is it?
 It’s just another capitalist enterprise.
 There’s always going to be people who are enjoying it, and discussing it, but to have writing on it in the public domain, it adds news levels and new dimensions.
 People are always talking about how people don’t value music anymore, how things like Spotify have made music disposable.
 I think good writing about music adds value.

 Who has been one of your interviewees who you couldn’t believe you were interviewing?

 S.D.
 About this time last year I interviewed The xx.
 Their’s was the first album I bought when I was about 12.
 It was just so surreal.
 I was sitting in their hotel room, and they were sitting across from me.
 It was just wild...it was my first print article, and I still look at it and think, 'f*ck that actually happened, if 12 year old me could see that now.'

 You’ve written about diversity and the lack of in Australian media, do you think it’s becoming less mainstream in Australia and people are turning to other sources to find their representation?

 S.D.
 Both and neither.
 The internet is just revolutionary.
-When I was a teenager, all the musicians were white and all the writers were white, and then I’d go on the internet and find J-Paul.
+When I was a teenager, all the musicians were white and all the writers were white, and then I’d go on the internet and find Jai Paul.
 I think Australian media is trying to make an effort but I’m sceptical as to what that effort is.
-We have great shows like Black Comedy and Cleverman, but at the end of the day I could still watch the Block, which is what 2 million Australians watch every week, and it’s still...you know.
+We have great shows like Black Comedy and Cleverman, but at the end of the day I could still watch The Block, which is what 2 million Australians watch every week, and it’s still...you know.